About your visit

 There is a short gentle ramp leading to the main entrance from the car park.
 One set of automatic double doors lead into the entrance.
-Two sets of automatic double doors lead into the entrance.
 The second set of doors into the museum has push-pad access at accessible height.

 The platform at Middle Engine Lane can be accessed by a tarmac path which is wheelchair accessible.